Manage VM Clusters

 - To add a VM to a VM Cluster requires that all TCP ports are open for the client subnet CIDR for ingress and egress.

 - Open the navigation menu.
-Under Oracle Database, click Exadata Database Service on Exascale Infrastructure.
+Under Oracle AI Database, click Oracle Exadata Database Service on

-- Click the name of the VM cluster to which you want to add a virtual machine.
+- On the Exadata VM Clusters page, ensure that the compartment filter shows the compartment that contains the VM Cluster where you want to add the VM cluster, and click the name of the VM cluster to which you want to add a virtual machine.

 Note